 What makes the Cambridge Asian and Middle Eastern Studies course so special?

-The teaching provided by the Faculty of Asian & Middle Eastern Studies covers a wide range of ancient and modern languages which have flourished in Asia and the Middle East during the last 5000 years or more (Akkadian, Arabic, Aramaic, Chinese, Hebrew, Hindi, Japanese, Korean, Persian, Sanskrit and Sumerian) and also the literature, history, politics, philosophy, religion and art of these widely differing cultures.
+The teaching provided by the Faculty of Asian & Middle Eastern Studies covers a wide range of ancient and modern languages which have flourished in Asia and the Middle East during the last 5000 years or more (Akkadian, Ancient Egyptian, Arabic, Aramaic, Chinese, Coptic, Hebrew, Hindi, Japanese, Korean, Persian, Sanskrit and Sumerian) and also the literature, history, politics, philosophy, religion and art of these widely differing cultures.

-The intensive language learning throughout/across all four years encourages a high degree of fluency in the dedicated student.
+The intensive language learning throughout all four years encourages a high degree of fluency in the dedicated student.
 The required time abroad during the third year allows students to develop their language skills and to immerse themselves in a different culture and environment.
 The final-year dissertation (a requirement for most, but not all courses) allows students to develop their interests, engage with primary sources and produce original work.

 Why Newnham for Asian and Middle Eastern Studies?

 With small student numbers in the Faculty, each College will have only a few students in Asian and Middle Eastern Studies, probably spread across all the different languages offered.
 This means there is a strong group ethos within the Faculty and within each language course which adds a layer of cross-College contact and interaction to the student experience.
 Newnham Library has good holdings in most of the Asian and Middle Eastern Studies subjects.
-The greatest advantage Newnham has over other Colleges for Asian and Middle Eastern Studies is proximity; you will have no excuse for missing a 9am lecture or forgetting your dictionary, since the College and Faculty are a mere two minutes’ walk apart!
+The greatest advantage Newnham has over other colleges for Asian and Middle Eastern Studies is proximity; you will have no excuse for missing a 9am lecture or forgetting your dictionary, since the College and Faculty are a mere two minutes’ walk apart!